2018 Michigan State Spartans football team

 The 2018 Michigan State Spartans football team represented Michigan State University in the 2018 NCAA Division I FBS football season.
 The Spartans played their home games at Spartan Stadium in East Lansing, Michigan, and competed in the East Division of the Big Ten Conference.
 They were led by 12th-year head coach Mark Dantonio.

 The Spartans returned 19 starters from their Holiday Bowl-winning 2017 team, and began the year at 11th in the AP Poll.
 In the second game of the year, the team was upset on the road by unranked Arizona State.
 The team fell out of the top 25 after falling to Northwestern on homecoming, but bounced back with a road win against then-No. 8 Penn State.
 The Spartan offense struggled mightily in the second half of the season, and the team failed to score more than 7 points in losses to Michigan, Ohio State, and Nebraska.
 They finished the regular season in fourth in the East Division with a conference record of 5–4.
 Michigan State was invited to the Redbox Bowl, where they lost to Oregon by a score of 7–6, which matched their final record.

 The team was characterized by a stark dichotomy in performance between offense and defense; the defense finished in the top ten nationally in six categories, while the offense finished in the bottom 20 nationally in six categories.
 Junior quarterback Brian Lewerke led the team in passing, finishing the year with 2,040 passing yards, 8 touchdowns and 11 interceptions.
 He was replaced by redshirt freshman Rocky Lombardi in several games as Lewerke struggled with injuries and poor performance.
 Connor Heyward, replacing the injured LJ Scott, led the team in rushing.
 On defense, Kenny Willekes led the Big Ten in tackles for a loss (21), and was named the conference's Defensive Lineman of the Year.
 Linebacker Joe Bachie was also an impact player, being named first team all-conference by the coaches.

-Previous season

-The Spartans finished the 2017 season 10–3, 7–2 in Big Ten play to finish in a tie for second place in the East Division.
-The Spartans received an invitation to the 2017 Holiday Bowl where they defeated Washington State.

 Offseason

-2018 NFL Draft
+2018 NFL draft

 MSU kept its streak of 78 years of having at least one player drafted in the NFL Draft alive when Brian Allen was drafted in the fourth round.

 Additionally, one player, Chris Frey Jr., was signed by the Carolina Panthers as an undrafted free agent.